What's PLANERGY?

 The Swedish home goods and furniture giant—a data-driven organization that has long used customer research data to refine its product lines for maximum appeal, improve sustainability, and build value while keeping costs as low as possible—augmented its digital reach in a big way (and expanded its customer base significantly) in 2017 by acquiring TaskRabbit.

-The new services such as home delivery and furniture assembly added value and revenue by luring customers immune to the charms of hours spent with an Allen wrench.
 But more importantly, TaskRabbit services added valuable new datastreams of customer information the company could use to develop new products and target its advertising and services more effectively to digital natives.

 IKEA also added another digital tool, augmented reality, to its kit with the IKEA Place application, which allows customers to place virtual copies of the company’s products in their living space for a quick “test drive” prior to purchase.